Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 "I see."
 Sir Patrick accepted it.
 "Thank you."

 "And thank you, Ambassador Sir Patrick.
 I don’t know if the OmoAru can ever be what we once were, but we can at least *be.* I appreciate that you’re willing to hear our request in that regard."
 Ata looked out at the stars again.
-"Before our hibernation...Forgive me.
+"Before our hibernation...
+Forgive me.
 That is a thought for another time, perhaps.
 Will you excuse me?"

 "Of course."